MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 Using the Azure portal, an administrator can specify email addresses for scoped policies and for protection settings within a label configuration.
 For more information, see [How to configure the Azure Information Protection policy for specific users by using scoped policies](configure-policy-scope.md) and [How to configure a label for Rights Management protection](configure-policy-protection.md).

-For labels that are configured to apply protection from the Azure Rights Management service, email address can also be found in protection templates, by using PowerShell cmdlets from the [AADRM module](/powershell/module/aipservice).
+For labels that are configured to apply protection from the Azure Rights Management service, email address can also be found in protection templates, by using PowerShell cmdlets from the [AIPService module](/powershell/module/aipservice).
 This PowerShell module also lets an administrator specify users by email address to be a [super user](configure-super-users.md), or an administrator for the Azure Rights Management service.

 When Azure Information Protection is used to classify and protect documents and emails, email addresses and the users' IP addresses might be saved in log files.